pelias-deprecated/fences-slicer/README.md

 ## usage

+### preparing regions file

+You can feed a geojson file through the `fences-regions` command to sanitize and prepare the file to be used in the `fences-slicer` step.

+`$ fences-regions --inputGeojson=/etc/planet-fences/admin_level_2.geojson --outputFile=./regions.geojson`

 ### standalone utility

 When using `fences-slicer` from the command line, it expects the following config parameters in order to do its job.